OPENDAP/combined/README.md

 the _build_ directory.
 Use _make install_ in the _olfs_ or top level direcotry to install the _oepndap.war_ file (that implements the web interface for Hyrax.

+For a real deployment of Hyrax, using the Tomcat from a RPM or DEB packages is better, but for development, using a local Tomcat will simply testing.

 ### Test

 TBD